Sgt. Henry David Volpe develops first Marine Corps NDAA Compliant 3D printed Drone

 A HANX drone designed by U.S. Marine Corps Sgt.
 Henry David Volpe is staged and conducts test flights at Marine Corps Base Camp Lejeune, North Carolina, Feb.
 12, 2026.
 The HANX is the Marine Corps' first National Defense Authorizing Act-compliant, 3D-printed drone, providing a secure and adaptable aerial platform for the modern warfighter.
-(U.S. Marine Corps video by Staff Sgt.
-Makayla Elizalde)
+(U.S. Marine Corps video by Lance Cpl.
+Isabella Ramos and Lance Cpl.
+Brady Hathaway)

 |Date Taken: